 the Lifesaving Society test sheets.
 The Society will not issue

 awards if this proof of prerequisite is missing.

-in your promotional materials and at registration locations.
-Before
+requirement in promotional materials and at registration locations.

-you submit test sheets to the Society, please attach copies of
+Before you submit test sheets to the Society, please attach copies

 Lifesaving Society certifications are held for life but they are

 "current" for only 24 months from the date of certification -

 except for Emergency and Standard First Aid which are valid for 36

 months.
 To maintain a valid or current certification, award holders

 Award holders are encouraged to maintain up-to-date skills and